 Handbook On The Rules Of Civil Procedure For West Virginia Magistrate Courts - PDF Version

-Rule 1.
-Application Of Rules - Preview Page
+Rule 3.
+Service Of Process - Preview Page

 General commentary

 Rule 3 of the magistrate court Rules requires that a summons and complaint be served upon a defendant in the same manner as is provided by Rule 4 of the Rules of Civil Procedure for Trial Courts of Record.1 Rule 4 has three basic objectives.
 First, to set out the factors which must be included in a summons.
 Second, to